tidwall/hashmap/BENCH.md

 ## Performance

-While this implementation was designed with performance in mind, it's not necessarily better, faster, smarter, or sexier that the built-in Go hashmap.
+While this implementation was designed with performance in mind, it's not necessarily better, faster, smarter, or sexier than the built-in Go hashmap.

 Here's a very rough comparison.